 Two points within the FPGA fabric along the same row or the same column can communicate via data streaming.
-These transfers behave like pushing or popping data from a FIFO.
+These transfers behave like pushing or popping data to or from a FIFO.
 The transactions use a ready signal to indicate that the logic or the NAP can accept data and a valid signal to indicate when data is being transmitted.
-There is also a $tx_dest[3:0]$ and $tx_scc[3:0]$ that indicates the transfer's destination and source, respectively.
+There is also a $tx_dest[3:0]$ and $rx_src[3:0]$ that indicates the transfer's destination and source, respectively.
 The location ID is a static number along the row or column.
+For example, on a row, the NAP number starts at 1 on the westernmost NAP and increments to 10, the easternmost NAP.
+Similarly, on a column the NAP number starts at 1 on the south-most NAP and increments to 8, the north-most NAP.

 Data streaming provides a simple method to push data across a single row or column without using FPGA routing resources.
 Each NAP endpoint can both send and receive data, although each individual transfer is one way.
-Any clock crossing logic is automatically handled in the NoC.
+The receiving NAP does not send an acknowledgement of receiving the data.
+Additionally, any number of NAPs on the same row or column can send data streaming transactions between each other; however, transactions are only point to point.
+There is no broadcast option built into the NoC.
+If a user wishes to broadcast data down a row or column, the design must take this into account and send the transaction along to the next NAP.

 The figure below shows transactions between various points in the NoC.
 The logic at points 1 and 2 have each instantiated a horizontal NAP.
-The NAPs can both send and receive data, but each individual data stream is just in one direction.
+The NAPs can both send and receive data, as indicated by the arrows in the figure below, but each individual data stream transaction is unidirectional.
+For example, the NAP at location 1 can send a data stream transaction to the NAP at location 2, and the NAP at location 2 can send a separate data stream transaction to the NAP at location 1.
 Similarly, the logic at points 3 and 4 both instantiate a vertical NAP and can send data streams between each other.